WatheqAttrah/phase-3-project/README.md

  - export_as_csv(): Export car data to a CSV file.
  - Exit: Quit the application.

-## Error Handling
+## Error Handling - SQLAlchemyError

 The script includes error handling to handle exceptions during database operations.

-## Data Models
+## Data Models  - models.py
 The code defines two SQLAlchemy models:
-- Maker: Represents car makers with fields for id and maker name.
+- class Maker: Represents car makers with fields for id and maker name.
-- Model: Represents car models with fields for id, model name, year,      engine type, price, and a foreign key maker_id to link to a Maker.
+- class Model: Represents car models with fields for id, model name, year,engine type, price, and a foreign key maker_id to link to a Maker.

+## Seeds Fake Database - seed.py
+- Python script for database seeder that uses faker librery to populate a SQLite database with fake car data records for car makers and cad modeles
+- To run the seed.py file, go to the terminal and type the following command:
+    - python3 lib/seed.py

+Once the code is ran the new data generated to the database